• Skip to primary navigation

 1. Prepare a 12 x 16-inch (30 x 40 cm) non-spill baking sheet or a large baking tray lined with parchment paper.

-3. Place room-temperature whole eggs, vanilla, and granulated sugar in a heat-resistant bowl and beat a few times with a hand whisk.
+3. Place whole room-temperature eggs, vanilla, and granulated sugar in a heat-resistant bowl, and beat a few times with a hand whisk.
 Bring the bowl over a water bath and whisk with a hand whisk until the egg mixture reaches 104°F (40°C).
 Check it with a cooking thermometer.

 4. Remove the bowl from the water bath and use an electric or stand mixer with a whisk attachment to beat at high speed for 6-7 minutes.